nj-lang/endlesss-rifff-autoplayer-extension/README.md

 # endlesss-rifff-autoplayer-extension
-CTRL + arrow keys for automatic playback of video elements
+CTRL + arrow keys for automatic playback of video elements on the Endlesss discord server

-Enable developer mode to add the folder as a browser extension in your web browser.
+To use, enable developer mode in your browser extension settings in your web browser and load the unpacked folder containing these files.

 Using CTRL + arrow keys will trigger the autoplay functionality.

 Playback will go back in time scrolling up the page from the most recent video.
-Main reason for this is that discord will use AJAX to load in more content as you scroll up further.

 Known issues:
 * autoplayback will lose it's place once discord loads in more content with AJAX as it is using a numerical index of all video elements loaded on the page